Jareechang/common-web/packages/esbuild/README.md

 ## Why

-Why not use `esbuild` directly.
+**Why not use `esbuild` directly ?**

 You can use it directly but for typescript projects you’d need additional setup like handling resolution of external `node_modules` and other options like `format`, `target`, `platform`.

 **This might be for you if:**